Jeevika-Patanker/Language_Detection/README.md

 Results:-

-The model achieves an accuracy of [insert accuracy score] on the testing data.
+The model achieves an accuracy of 95% on the testing data.

 Future Work:-